 Base Unit Dimensions:

-Limited one-year warranty from date of shipment on defects due to materials or workmanship for fan, ballast, and electrical.
-Warranty does not cover lamps.
+Limited one-year warranty from date of shipment on defects due to materials or workmanship.
+No warranty on bulbs.

 Germ Killer™ UVC

 |Cabinet Dimensions:||- 15.5”L x 13” W x 17” H (includes inlet & control||- 52.5”L x 16” W x 12” H|